brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ![dune rpg](https://www.wargamer.com/wp-content/uploads/2021/08/dune-rpg-adventures-in-the-imperium-interview-11.jpg)

 This one is a bit of a pipe dream.
 I know I'd _love_ to play it, but I'm bad at running political intrigues, and none of my regular players are Dune-heads.
 That being, said, the game is _beautiful_.
-It's using the [2d20 system](https://modiphius.net/blogs/news/2d20-basics) from Modiphius, where any success earn you some meta-currency called _Momentum_, that will help you down the line.
-You can succeed by giving the GM in Threat, that they can then use down the road to raise the stakes.
+It's using the [2d20 system](https://modiphius.net/blogs/news/2d20-basics) from [Modiphius](https://modiphius.net/), where any success earn you some meta-currency called _Momentum_, that will help you down the line.
+You can succeed by giving _Threat_ to the GM, that they can then use down the road to raise the stakes.
-The Momentum/Thread meta-currenncy duality reminds me of the Fear/Hope in Daggerheart.
-After having watched [Inherit the Sand](https://www.glasscannonnetwork.com/shows/inherit-the-sand), I can attest that they work really well to reinforce tension in a situation.
+The Momentum/Thread meta-currency duality reminds me of the Fear/Hope system in Daggerheart.
+After having watched [Inherit the Sand](https://www.glasscannonnetwork.com/shows/inherit-the-sand), I can attest that they work really well at reinforcing tension in a situation.

 I'm particularly impressed by the confrontation system, that uses the same fundamental rules to run a close combat, a building escape, up to a ranged spaceship fight.